Save the date for Dialogue 2017!

 Hilton McLean Tysons Corner

-Dialogue for Action™ is an annual national conference that brings a diversity of stakeholders together to discuss the best ways to increase cancer screening and prevention in all communities.
-After 2.5 days of presentations, breakout sessions, networking and more, participants are encouraged to take the dialogue back to their communities and workplaces to promote appropriate screening.
+Dialogue for Action™ is an annual national conference that brings a diversity of stakeholders together to discuss the best ways to increase cancer screening rates in all communities.
+After the conference, participants are encouraged to take the dialogue back to their communities and workplaces to promote appropriate screening.

-Dialogue for Action™ provides participants with the opportunity to discuss tools and effective strategies across disciplines for use in both clinical and public health settings.
+Dialogue for Action™ provides participants with the opportunity to discuss tools and effective strategies for use in both clinical and public health settings.

 Check out highlights from the 2016 Dialogue for Action™ conference:

 “I was attracted to this conference because of its inclusion of the American Indian voice.
 I’m excited to have the opportunity to talk more about the challenges facing this population.”
 Melanie L. Plucinski, MPH, American Indian Cancer Foundation